 I drove by the Glenshire Store recently to get a picture of the street sign, but unfortunately it was no longer there.

-I took this picture, and the rest of the pictures on this page, on 7/23/2011 up at High Camp Squaw Valley in Olympic Valley.
+I took this picture, and the rest of the pictures on this page, on 7/23/2011 up at High Camp at Palisades Tahoe in Olympic Valley.
 Marmots were running all over the tennis courts, and were all over the rocks on the side of the tennis courts.

 This particular marmot, ran down from the tennis court, towards where the Paintball area was, grabbed an orange paintball pellet, ran back to the tennis court, and stopped about 2 feet away from me, sat up and promptly ate the paintball pellet while watching me intently.
 I hope there was nothing toxic!